Wedding Reception Timeline

 While the one aim of your wedding reception may be to party all night long without a care, just like your ceremony, you’re going to require a little bit of structure to make everything run smoothly.
-If you’re confused where to place your first dance or when to schedule dinner, use these guidelines.
+If you’re confused where to place your first dance or when to schedule dinner, use these guidelines for your wedding reception timeline.
 Of course, you don’t have to follow this sequence to a T, but it should help you figure out how to break things down.

 Here is your wedding reception timeline.